sapozhkov/goal/README.md

 Just an instrument for visual showing your golas with histtory of progress.

 Can be used for:
-* planing
+* planing (SMART avaliable)
 * reviewing your plans
-* nostaging of what was made and what was not
+* nostalging of what was made and what was not